lenaganesh/cf_db_admin/README.md

-#CloudFoundry/BlueMix support mode to find VCAP_SERVICES envriroment and listing to connect db connection
+##CloudFoundry/BlueMix support mode to find VCAP_SERVICES envriroment and listing to connect db connection

 1. If you dont have any service create it them through cf tool or through Cloud Service website
 	```bash
 	cf create-service cleardb spark mysqldb
 	```
-1. Modify the manifest.yml for your project related information (1) - name: lgdbadmin 	==> Application Name which will be resist in your CloudFoundry/BlueMix service (2) host: lgdbadmin   	==> Portal name which will be used to access your PHPmyAdmin.
+1. Modify the manifest.yml for your project related information (1) - name: cfdbadmin 	==> Application Name which will be resist in your CloudFoundry/BlueMix service (2) host: cfdbadmin   	==> Portal name which will be used to access your PHPmyAdmin.
 Ensure that this one will not be used/registered by others
 	(3)services:
 		-mysqldb
 							==> Service name which you want to bind/access the db through PHPmyAdmin